The Latest Dynamic Pricing Model Example in the Chemicals Industry📊

 The chemical companies that are most successful with dynamic pricing can keep a healthy balance between the insights from analytics and those from the sales force’s expertise.

-Successful implementation of dynamic pricing requires change across the entire organisation, from top management down to the frontline sales force.
+Successful implementation of the latest dynamic pricing model requires change across the entire organisation.
+Starting from top management down to the frontline sales force.
 Therefore, top management also needs to understand and encourage the use of analytics.

 Successful implementers of dynamic pricing work hard on providing support to the frontline sales force and build trust in the new approaches.
 Additionally, they also work hard on learning to use new analytics-based systems.
 Like all introductions of new approaches, it is critical to making sure that the sales force experiences the benefits of the new innovations.